 The Libera BLM is a processor for signals coming from the beam-loss detectors.
-Losses are measured with a high level of detectability and time resolution (8 ns).
-In contrast to other BLM systems, it detects losses ranging from a single electron to the huge losses that usually occur during injection.
-Thanks to its high time resolution and 50 Ohm input termination, it provides detailed insight into sub-turn and intra-pulse losses.
+In contrast to other similar BLM systems, it detects losses ranging from a single electron to the huge losses that usually occur during injection.
+Thanks to its high time resolution (8 ns) and 50 Ohm input termination, it provides detailed insight into sub-turn and intra-pulse losses.
 When switched to a high-impedance input termination, it is able to detect very small losses.

 - Portable system, easy to deploy and use

 - Variety of interfaces (e.g. EPICS, TANGO, HTTP, MATLAB, etc.)

 The signal from the beam loss detector (usually a photo-multiplier tube) is typically a unipolar pulse or train of pulses with negative polarity.
 Example of a loss signal is shown in the figure below.

 Processing is split to 2 general principles:

 Data from both modes can be used in parallel.

 In the buffered mode, the raw sampled data is stored in a buffer upon a trigger event (auto-trigger or external).
 Digital signal processing includes DC offset removal, integration/averaging interval and ADC mask which is applied to raw ADC samples.
 Decimated data is stored in the SUM and AVG buffers and streamed to a continuous SA data stream according to figure below.